elastic/support-diagnostics/README.md

     * sudo ./diagnostics.sh --host 10.0.0.20 -u <your username> -p --ssl

 ## Additional Options
-* You can specify additional java options such as a higher -Xmx value by setting the environment variable DIAG_JAVA_OPTS.
+* You can specify additional java options such as a higher `-Xmx` value by setting the environment variable `DIAG_JAVA_OPTS`.
-* To suppress all log file collection use the --skipLogs option.
+* To suppress all log file collection use the `--skipLogs` option.
 * Because of the potential size access logs are no longer collected by default.
-If you need these use the --accessLogs option to have them copied.
+If you need these use the `--accessLogs` option to have them copied.

 ## Alternate Usages